EdmundBenedict/lordcephei.github.io/pages/lmf_pbte_tutorial.md

 ...
 ~~~

-One iteration consists of the following steps:
+One iteration consists of the following steps.
+The standard output is annotated in some detail [here](/docs/outputs/lmf_output).

 + Construct the potential and matrix elements.
   + [Interstitial and local parts](/docs/outputs/lmf_output/#potential-and-matrix-elements) of the potential are made.